heyLu/vim-hdevtools/README.md

 Make sure that each GHC option has its own `-g` prefix (don't group multiple options like this: `"-g-isrc\ -Wall"`)

+To control the highlighting behaviour of `:HdevtoolsType` you can set the `g:hdevtools_highlight` option.
+If it is set to `'region'` (the default) then the complete region whose type is being displayed will be highlighted, but if it set to `'boundary'` only the start and the end of the expression will be highlighted.

 Credits
 -------